-For a free legal consultation, call (800) 747-3733
+For a free legal consultation 800-747-3733

-After a car accident, you will likely have both car repair bills and medical bills that you need to pay.
+After a car accident, you will likely have both car repair bills and medical bills you need to pay.
 Your car insurance company will pay to repair your car.
 In Florida, your insurer will also pay for at least a portion of your medical bills under the personal injury protection (PIP) portion of your policy.
 However, you must prove your eligibility for injury-related damages.

 How Much Will PIP Insurance Pay?

 Under Florida law, PIP coverage is mandatory if you own and drive a personal vehicle.
 The limit to this coverage is $10,000 per person, per incident.
 However, PIP will not pay the full amount of your medical bills.

 PIP will cover 80 percent of your medical bills, up to $10,000, as long as your injuries constituted an emergency medical condition.
 If your injuries do not qualify as an emergency medical condition, this coverage will only pay $2,500.

 In addition to the 20 percent “co-pay” under PIP coverage, the insurance may not begin to pay out on your medical bills until you have met your policy’s deductible.